kubernetes/ingress-nginx/docs/examples/grpc/README.md

 Values for the timeouts must be specified as e.g. `"1200s"`.

-> On the most recent versions of nginx-ingress, changing these timeouts requires using the `nginx.ingress.kubernetes.io/server-snippet` annotation.
+> On the most recent versions of ingress-nginx, changing these timeouts requires using the `nginx.ingress.kubernetes.io/server-snippet` annotation.
 There are plans for future releases to allow using the Kubernetes annotations to define each timeout separately.